apache/netbeans/java/java.lsp.server/vscode/README.md

 - `JAVA_HOME` environment variable
 - current system path

-As soon as one of the settings is changed, the VSNetBeans Java part is restarted.
+As soon as one of the settings is changed, the Language Server is restarted.

 ## Conflicts with other Java Extensions

-VSNetBeans extension isn't the only Java supporting extension.
+Apache NetBeans Language Server extension isn't the only Java supporting extension.
 To avoid duplicated code completion and other misleading clashes the extension disables certain functionality known to cause problems.
 This behavior can be disabled by setting `netbeans.conflict.check` setting to `false`.